zenmvvm/ZenMvvm/README.md

 **Reduce boilerplate code**

 Optional `ZenMvvm.Helpers` save you from writing boilerplate code.
-The SafeExecution Helpers rewrite `Xamarin.Forms.Command` and `Xamarin.Forms.MessagingCenter` so that they always handle exceptions and remove the need to write try-catch-finally blocks and default exception handling.
+The SafeExecution Helpers rewrite `Xamarin.Forms.Command` and `Xamarin.Forms.MessagingCenter` so that they always handle exceptions and remove the need to write try-catch blocks and default exception handling.
 Similar helpers are provided for invoking Actions, and executing Tasks safely.
 Other commonly used helpers are bundled-in for convenience.

 **Improve performance**